ILDAnaSoft/ZHH/README.md

 This ensures the installed version matches the version included in key4hep. `cu124` may need to be replaced for more recent builds.
 Have a look [here](https://pytorch.org/get-started/previous-versions/).

+To make pip resolve `torch` to the newly downloaded version, remove all existing paths including `torch`

+    import sys
+    sys.path = [p for p in sys.path if 'torch' not in p]

+You could also do the same via shell before launching Python.
+Now `torch.cuda.is_available()` should return `True` (otherwise your machine does not support it or necessary software is not installed).

 ## Continuous Integration

 TBD